Mike_Through_the_Wormhole_NASA_Goddard.jpg

 B.S.
 Chemistry, University of North Dakota, 2021

-Rachel's research investigates cyanide abundance and speciation in carbonaceous chondrites to elucidate how cyanide, a volatile and reactive molecule, was sequestered in asteroids.
-She uses liquid chromatography-mass spectrometry, including a state-of-the-art orbitrap mass analyzer, for her research.
+Rachel's research investigated cyanide abundance and speciation in carbonaceous chondrites to elucidate how cyanide, a volatile and reactive molecule, was sequestered in asteroids.
+She used liquid chromatography-mass spectrometry, including a state-of-the-art orbitrap mass analyzer, for her research.
 Rachel previously worked as a Laboratory Assistant for the USDA in Grand Forks, ND.
+Group member from Fall 2021 - Spring 2024.

 Zachary Camargo